rameem2003/react-chat-application/README.md

 - Republic of Legends

+## Issues

+- App Responsive Issue
+- Dark / Light Theme Not Work On This Version

 ## FAQ

-#### Can I Make Call?
+#### Can I Make A Call?

-You can't make call at this moment
+You Can't Make A Call At This Moment

-#### Can I Send Message To Anyone?
+#### Can I Send A Message To Anyone?

-You Can Send Message To Anyone If The User Registeres In WOW Chat
+You Can Send AMessage To Anyone If The User Registered In WOW Chat